How to Spend 24 Hours in Lunenburg, Nova Scotia

 • Pear Eau-de-Vie at Ironworks Distillery

-Ironworks Distillery’s signature spirits include vodka made from apples grown in Nova Scotia’s Annapolis Valley and liqueurs made from local berries.
+Ironworks Distillery’s signature spirits include vodka from apples grown in Nova Scotia’s Annapolis Valley and liqueurs from local berries.
 One fascinating brandy is the Eau de Poire, similar to Pear William, which features a whole pear inside the bottle.
 I couldn’t help but wonder how the entire pear got into the bottle.
-It turns out, farmers attach the bottles to pear tree branches as the pears are just forming.
+It turns out farmers attach the bottles to pear tree branches as the pears are just forming.
 The pears grow inside the bottle.
-If you don’t consume the liqueur past the pear stem, you can keep the drink going by refilling the bottle.
+Refilling the bottle can keep the drink going if you don’t consume the liqueur past the pear stem.

 Along the waterfront, be sure to investigate the Fisheries Museum of the Atlantic, the home to Bluenose II.